TimSevereijns/JSON-Utilities/README.md

 That's it.

 The derialization logic will use the provided template parameters as a guide for what the JSON object should look like at runtime.
-So, if the template suggests that, say, a JSON object should be present, and a different type is presented at runtime, then a `std::invalid_argument` exception will be thrown.
+So, if the template suggests that, say, a JSON object should be present, and a different type is presented at runtime, an exception will be thrown.

 ## Customization and Handling of Custom Types